naman14310/Interview_Prep/Coding Notes/Graphs/Articulation Point.md

             /************************ Following are two conditions for articulation point *****************************/

-            /* Condition 1 : if src node is root node and have two independent child subgraphs then its an articulation point */
+            /* Cond 1 : if src node is root node and have two independent child subgraphs then its an articulation point */

             if (parent[src]==-1 and child >= 2)
                 AP[src] = true;

-            /* Condition 2 : Else If src node is not root node and has a subgraph with NO backedge to any of its ancestors */
+            /* Cond 2 : Else If src node is not root node and has a subgraph with NO backedge to any of its ancestors */

             else if(parent[src]!=-1 and low_time[nbr] >= discovery_time[src])
                 AP[src] = true;